 Induction is most effective when undertaken over an extended period (approximately two years or more for full-time equivalent teachers) in settings with a strong learning culture and professional relationships.
-The use of mentors, colleagues and communities of practice should be included in the induction program.
+The use of high-quality mentors, colleagues and communities of practice should be included in the induction program.
 Effective induction programs allow early career teachers to share their ideas, develop goals and collaborate with peers to improve their practice.
+When this reciprocal learning occurs, it strengthens the early career teachers' connection to the profession and workplace by acknowledging their value as teachers.